 After the death of his father, Dr. Fletcher, his mother and his sister moved to Plympton Township in Lambton County to live with his mother’s parents, George and Ann Mary Forbes.
 His mother married Archibald Stewart Laird on the 5th of December, 1888.
 Mr. Laird was a farmer in Harwich Twp (Chatham-Kent).
-He was the son of Joseph Laird and the former Janet Stuart.
 Mr. and Mrs. Laird had 5 more children; Archibald Forbes Laird, Jean Elizabeth Laird, Donald “Harry” Laird, Philip Charles Laird (born and died in 1895 at the age of 5 months) and Thomas Stewart Laird.

 Dr. Fletcher attended school in the Blenheim area prior to matriculating from Chatham Collegiate Institute.
 Dr. Fletcher taught school for a number of years earning enough money to attend university.
 He graduated from The University of Toronto Faculty of Medicine in 1902.

 Dr. Fletcher started practicing medicine in Wilkesport (Lambton County).